ArchiveBox/good-karma-kit/README.md

 Here is a collection of containers you can run that all contribute to public-good projects:

-- Tor
-- i2p
+- networks: Tor, i2p
-- boinc
-- foldingathome
+- computing: boinc, foldingathome
-- archivewarrior
-- zimfarm
-- kiwix
-- archivebox
-- pywb
+- archiving: archivewarrior, zimfarm, kiwix, archivebox, pywb
-- ipfs
-- storj
-- sia
-- transmission
+- storage: ipfs, storj, sia, transmission

-We've added the 501(c)/non-profit status of each cause below, so you can filter out for-profit ones if you don't want to participate in those (e.g. Storj/IPFS/etc.).
+<small>We've added the 501(c)/non-profit status of each cause below, so you can filter out for-profit ones if you don't want to participate in those (e.g. Storj/IPFS/etc.).</small>

-Let us know via Github Issues if you have any questions/comments/suggestions!

----

-> ♻️   put an under-utilized system to good use
-> 🚲  use as much or as little CPU/RAM/DISK as you want
-> ✨  100% more soul warming than mining
-> 📈  geek out over your CPU/disk/bandwidth stats on the leaderboards

----

 ## Quickstart